 Currently, you can associate one user ID with one account.
-To get access to these tools, contact email@example.com.

-Payment and Taxes are accounted for per organization.
+Payment and taxes are accounted for per organization.
 If you have more than one organization, you’ll pay taxes and receive payments for each organization.
 This process is the same for app and IAP purchases.
 Depending on where a user is located, their app purchase will be from one of two entities.
 US and Canada purchases will be made from Oculus US, while purchases made from anywhere else in the world will be made from Oculus Ireland.

 Purchases made from Oculus US are considered “tax exclusive”, meaning that the sales tax is not included in the offering price and is added to the final sales price.
 While purchases made from Oculus Ireland are “tax inclusive”, meaning that the offering price includes any sales tax.

-Oculus the calculates the tax to be withheld (varies based on the user’s location) and collects the sales tax revenue.
+Oculus calculates the tax to be withheld (varies based on the user’s location) and collects the sales tax revenue.
 Then, at the end of the year, Oculus submits the tax revenue collected to the appropriate tax entities.